Marshall Plan vs. Truman Doctrine: Two Pillars of American Post-War Policy

 The Truman Doctrine: A Foundation of Containment

 The core principle of the Truman Doctrine was containment.
-This strategy aimed to prevent the spread of communism by providing economic and military aid to countries threatened by Soviet influence.
+Think about it: this strategy aimed to prevent the spread of communism by providing economic and military aid to countries threatened by Soviet influence.
 It represented a significant departure from America's traditional isolationist tendencies.
 The doctrine implicitly acknowledged the global nature of the Cold War and the need for proactive intervention to safeguard American interests and the global balance of power.
 This was a significant ideological and geopolitical shift, emphasizing the importance of stopping the perceived communist tide.

 Key features of the Truman Doctrine: